-Often the best way to reduce material use overall is not to lightweight your product, but to get more service out of it.
-For example, a product gets used ten times as much during its lifetime, it uses 1/10th as much material per unit service (meanwhile the best engineer might be lucky to reduce material use 10–30% through lightweighting).
-This increase in service can happen either by the product lasting longer (being used by the same person for ten times as long), by the product being shared (lasting the same time, but being used by ten times as many people), or a combination of both.
-However, such design changes require new business models in order to be viable.
-How do ten people share the product?
-When do they pay, how do they get access, etc.?
-Or if your products last ten times as long, how do you stay in business?
+Often the best way to reduce material consumption is not to lightweight your product, but to get more service out of it.
+For example, if a product gets used ten times as much during its lifetime, it uses 1/10th as much material per unit service; by comparison, the best engineer might be lucky to reduce material use 10–30% through lightweighting.
+This increase in service can happen either by the product having a longer life (being used by the same person for ten times as long), by the product being shared (lasting the same time, but being used by ten times as many people), or a combination of both.
+This goes by many names–Cradle to Cradle, industrial ecology, and most recently the Circular Economy.

-Designing for product lifetime can mean designing for a long life, designing for a good afterlife (disassembly and recycling), or designing for repair and upgrade.
+Designing for the circular economy can mean designing for a long life, designing for a good afterlife (disassembly and recycling), or designing for repair and upgrade.
 See the videos below for details:

 Autodesk Sustainability Workshop Introduction to Design for Lifetime